| Now available!

 was very surprised in what I learned.
 The top 5 things I

-1) The better pearls are very
+learned were as follows: 1) The better pearls are very

 expensive primarily due to the rarity of the most desirable

 shape, origin, size, surface smoothness and luster.
+2) The price varies greatly

 from what is popular in the marketplace... controlled by